Current Opportunities to Work with TFSS

 - A volunteer position is available to work for 1 - 3 hours Monday, Wednesday and Friday to collect goods from local businesses.
 To view the information pack please click here.
 The position will close when the position is filled.

-- A part-time fixed-term Reconnect Case Worker located in Armidale, to join the Service Stream 5 Team, to deliver the Reconnect Program, throughout the New England Region, The Reconnect Case Worker will be will be able to work independently, delivering both group and individual case management to young people aged 12 to 18 years as an early intervention and prevention model.
-Supporting those who are at risk of homelessness, family break down or disengaged with school and community.
-To view the information pack please click here.
-Applications close Sunday, 6 February 2022.
+- A part-time fixed-term Reconnect Case Worker located in Armidale to be part of the Service Stream 5 Team.
+Delivering early intervention programs throughout the New England Region the successful candidate will work independently to deliver both group and individual case management to young people aged 12 to 18 years.
+To view an information pack please click here.
+Applications close when the position is filled.

 Tips for when applying: